Hillary Clinton claimed 'they were never going to let me be president,' new book says

 In the early stages of the presidential race, Trump was reportedly not perceived by the campaign as a threat, but rather as somewhat of a competitor to rally behind, The Beast said.
 That line of thinking reportedly continued even as he gained popularity.

 “An agenda for an upcoming campaign meeting sent by [Campaign Manager] Robby Mook’s office asked, ‘How do we maximize Trump?’”
-Chozick reportedly wrote.
+Chozick reportedly wrote, according to The Beast.

 After Trump scored the Republican nomination, the Clinton camp reportedly worked toward improving her popularity, the cited book excerpts claimed.